 In addition, to attract certain of our named executive officers to accept employment with us, we agreed to provide those officers who previously were employed by Quanex Corporation with severance agreements that will provide them certain of the protections they would have been entitled to if they had remained with Quanex Corporation following the spin-off of Quanex Building Products Corporation from Quanex Corporation in April 2008.
-The Company also entered into a letter agreement with the new President and CEO, effective July 9, 2013, which contains certain executive severance provisions.
+The Company also entered into a letter agreement with its President and CEO, effective July 9, 2013, and a separate letter agreement with its Vice President - Investor Relations & Treasurer, effective January 25, 2016, each of which contains certain executive severance provisions.
 The Company entered into these arrangements because executives at this level generally require a longer timeframe to find comparable jobs as fewer jobs at this level exist in the market.
 In addition, executives often have a large percentage of their personal wealth dependent on the status of their employer, given the requirement to hold a multiple of their salary in stock and the fact that a large part of their compensation is stock-based.
 The amount and type of benefits were based on competitive market practices for executives at this level.